lwear/FirebaseTicTacToe/README.md

 ## TASK 8: Turn it into a PWA, and launch it on the Firebase Web Servers.
  1. By now, you should know how to turn a website into a PWA. so go ahead and to it
+ 2. You may want to look at Offline Functionality: <https://firebase.google.com/docs/database/web/offline-capabilities>
  2. Go to <https://firebase.google.com/docs/hosting/test-preview-deploy#deploy-project-directory-to-live> and follow the instructions to deploy your local project to your live firebase channel.
 This means firebase will host your app and make it available online at a url like this one: https://tictactoetrial1234.web.app/.